hhelibeb/abap-fm-logger/README.md

 - FNAME: Name of Function Module
 - ENABLED: If checked, enable log function.
 - EXPORT: If checked, enable log for export parameters.
-- IMPORT: If checked, enable log for import parameters..
+- IMPORT: If checked, enable log for import parameters.
+- TABLE_IN: If checked, enable log for tables parameters (At the beginning of the FM).
+- TABLE_OUT: If checked, enable log for tables parameters (At the end of the FM).